jhstancel/smart-mail-template/README.md

 ### Using the App

-1. Choose an intent from the dropdown, or upload your own `.yml` template file.
+1. Choose an intent from the dropdown, or make your own using client.
 2. Fill out the fields (the preview updates as you type).
-3. Copy the final email into your email client.
-4. Optional: Save a template locally to reuse later.

 Everything runs in your browser.
 Nothing gets uploaded.

+#### Auto Detect
+*to be written*

 ## Project Layout